 This guide contains resources to help you find and evaluate sources, as well as general information about using the Library.
 Take some time to wander the space, get to know various study areas and browse our books, movies and magazines.
-Don't hesitate to ask anyone at the Information Desk or Reference Desk if you have any questions - or send me an email.
-My contact information is below my picture and I love hearing from students.

 To find articles, try these databases, which will connect you with all kinds of sources.
 You will probably find a lot of information (but sometimes you find no information!).
 Be persistent, try various search terms, and above all, ask for help if you're stuck.
-Send me an email with any questions or to set up a time to meet.
+Send Julie an email with any questions or to set up a time to meet.

 If you want a refresher from our library session, the slides from class are posted here.